Designations Congruent with Things: Chapter 26

 Hermann pockets them.

-“We will first have to buy the ice cream, but we will do that,” Newton says, eschewing the door chime and knocking on red-painted wood with a complicated, exuberant, double-handed pattern that befits his current, ridiculous outfit.
+“We will first have to buy the ice cream, but we will do that.
+It’s on my list.”
+Newton eschews the door chime and knocks on burgundy wood with a complicated, exuberant, double-handed pattern that befits his ridiculous outfit.

-Hermann very nearly reaches out, affixing his fingers to Newton’s face to offer a last ditch, instantaneous, wordless understanding of what is about to happen.
+Hermann very nearly reaches out, affixing his fingers to Newton’s face to offer a last ditch, instantaneous wordless understanding of what’s about to happen.

 But he doesn’t.

-“Do I though?.
+“Do I though?”
 Newton replies.
-“Do you.
-Are you sure.
+“Do you?
+Are you sure?
 Either way, there’s a Scottish guy who owns this place, right?
-We brought him some Scotch.”
+We brought him fancy Scotch.”
 He brandishes the bottle in Starr’s general direction.
 “Call me Newt, by the way.
 Everyone does, except this guy.”
 Newton claps Hermann on the shoulder and ushers him through the door.
-“You’re the Leibniz fan, right.
-I have unspeakable, intense love for your as yet unpublished book.
-Let’s talk about our mutual hatred for Isaac Newton.
-And by hatred I mean well-reasoned intellectual arguments as to why he’s a complete dick.
+“You’re the Leibniz fan, right?
+I have unspeakable and intense love for your as-yet-unpublished book.
+Let’s talk about our mutual hatred for Isaac Newton!
+And by ‘hatred’ I mean well-reasoned intellectual arguments as to why he’s a complete dick.
 I’m really into Descartes and his cohort right now.
-Where is the alcohol.
-I’m going to need to be intoxicated in order to blunt my Leibniz-related indignation down to rational discourse levels.”
+Where’s the alcohol?
+I need to be intoxicated to blunt my Leibniz-related indignation down to rational discourse levels.”

-Hermann raises his eyebrows and cocks his head in silent confirmation.
+Hermann raises his eyebrows and angles his head in silent confirmation.

 “Um, obviously,” Newton replies.
 “How am I not going to love a book called Rediscovering Leibniz.
 I ask you.”

-“Well let’s find you some alcohol, buddy, and we will get into it,” Starr says, in evident anticipation.
+“Let’s find you some alcohol, buddy, and we will get into it.”
+Starr can barely conceal his anticipation.

-Hermann follows Newton and Starr through a set of mostly empty rooms, minimally decorated, filled with clusters of faculty and graduate students and out to the patio where most of the department is gathered around a selection of alcohol arrayed on table beneath a too-bright sky.
+Hermann follows Newton and Starr through a set of rooms with minimalist decor, filled with clusters of faculty and graduate students.
+Most of the department is gathered on the patio around alcohol arrayed on a table beneath a too-bright sky.

 In an ideal world, Hermann would die instantly.